mrkjhsn/City-of-Scottsdale-Business-Licences/README.md

 ### City of Scottsdale Business Licences

 The City of Scottsdale publishes a [dataset](http://data.scottsdaleaz.gov/dataset/business-licenses) of all businesses(approximately 25K) who are currently licensed to operate in Scottsdale.
-The data is provided in the below format:
+The data is provided as a csv file with the below attributes:

-BusinessName,LicenseNumber,LicenseType,ServiceStreet,ServiceStreet2,ServiceUnitType,ServiceUnit,ServiceCity,ServiceCounty,ServiceState,ServiceZip,ServiceCountry,IssuedDate,MailingStreet,MailingStreet2,MailingUnitType,MailingUnit,MailingCity,MailingCounty,MailingState,MailingZip,MailingCountry
++ BusinessName,LicenseNumber,LicenseType,

++ ServiceStreet,ServiceStreet2,ServiceUnitType,ServiceUnit,ServiceCity,ServiceCounty,ServiceState,ServiceZip,ServiceCountry,

++ IssuedDate,

++ MailingStreet,MailingStreet2,MailingUnitType,MailingUnit,MailingCity,MailingCounty,MailingState,MailingZip,MailingCountry

  #### ~~Before I Can Analyze This Dataset:~~